JoryAnick/bodygarage/commercial/README.md

 For information about this project, including background details, tools used, and future plans, please refer to the [main repository directory](../README.md).

-## **Licensing Information**

-The books in this directory are released under a **Commercial License**.
-Redistribution, reproduction, or use of these materials, in whole or in part, is strictly prohibited without prior written consent from the author.
-For licensing inquiries or permissions, please contact [jory@joryanick.com](mailto:jory@joryanick.com).